fbrowther/Global-Warming-UK-Greenhouse-Gas-Emissions/README.md

 In order to dive deeper into the four major sectors, we grouped together the dataset based on the Agriculture, Business, Transport, Energy & Land related activities using loc function and looked at the activities that were performed within these sectors.

 # 1st Contributor
-## Top 10 Agriculture activities that contributed to greenhouse gase emission.
+## Top 10 Agricultural activities that contributed to greenhouse gase emission.
 ### By Source
 ![alt text](https://github.com/fbrowther/Project-1/blob/main/Analysis%20Images/Top10AgriActivities-by%20source.png)
 ### By End-users
 ![alt text](https://github.com/fbrowther/Project-1/blob/main/Analysis%20Images/Top10AgriActivities-by%20Endusers.png)

+The top 10 activities of the Agricultural scetor (for both by source and end-users) included - Spreading, Grazing, Storage, Housing, Yarding, Urea application, Ammonium sulphate & diammonium phosphate application, Ammonium nitrate application, Calcium ammonium nitrate application and Other nitrogen including compounds application.

 # 2nd Contributor
 ## Top 10 Business activities that contributed to greenhouse gase emission.